Wedrix/watchtower/README.md

 ### Finding Entities

-To find a particular entity, you must add the argument(s) that corresponds to the primary key(s) of that entity to the corresponding field definition in the schema file.
+To find a particular entity, you must pass the argument(s) that correspond to one of its unique keys to the corresponding field in the document.
 For example, for the given schema:

 ```graphql
 type Query {